 Also nothing goes better with soda bread than smoked salmon.

-Vegetable soup has long been a staple of the Irish winter diet.
+Vegetable soup has long been a staple of the Irish diet.
 There’s nothing better than coming home to a bowl of hearty soup after walking out in the blustery Irish weather.

 Not only are these vegetable soups low fat but they’re also nourishing and delicious.